ThatQuiz Test Library Take this test now

 • 36.
 What type of complaint can consumer protection agencies handle

-A) Only product related complaint
+B) Both product and service related complaint

 C) Only service related complaint